andyfitzsuse/andyfitz.github.io/guide.md

 In the short-term, avoid misjudging my focus for recognition or favouritism.
 I could be spending more hours with your peers than you if they have more areas of improvement.
 I could also be spending more hours with a talent because I’m investing where there’s more existing skill for an immediate objective.
 What I appear to be focussing on isn’t a metric of your impact and I make sure everyone knows that.

+#### Vocabulary

+On occasion and always in odd moments, I'm prone to using overly specific words and terms.
+Not because I want to sound smart but because I'm regularly misunderstood and it's my inability to read the room which leads me to be cautious with words.
+I mostly speak casually and prefer this, you'll notice when my guard is down because I'm naturally nonchalant (there I go being specific!).
+So on occasion, I'll talk in a way that some find off-putting at first.
+When you reflect on the words chosen it might be appreciated that more detail was said than less.
+I'm always working on the balance between thoughtful words and comforting language.
+The more I learn how you react to me, the more I adjust my conversation style.
+So appologies for any early hiccups.

 ## What gains and loses my trust